 The challenge comes when deciding exactly where that sweet spot is.

 Ideally, you want to find a training volume where your repetition strength is increasing, you don’t feel tired and worn out all the time, and the workout routine is one you can stick to.
-An optimal workout routine is not an optimal workout routine if you don’t have time to do it.

 I can’t tell you exactly how many sets to do, and nor can anyone else.
 Research can point the way, but it only tells you the average response in a group of people.